First published on 23 of October 2017 • Updated 18 of January 2019

-Getting married is one of the biggest days of your life.
-And besides the confetti, food, flowers, favours and gifts, you’re also entering into a major legal contract.
-Marriage and civil partnerships bring with them a number of responsibilities – but also several perks.
+Why get married?
+Of course, because you love each other.
+But what some cohabiting couples don't consider is that there are additional legal and financial benefits to being married.
+Besides the confetti, food, flowers, favours and gifts, you’re also entering into a major contract.
+Marriage and civil partnerships bring with them a number of responsibilities, but also several perks.

 Here are key financial and legal points to consider when tying the knot.